 Children up to the age of 18 who missed, or only partially completed, their earlier MMR vaccination can have a "catch-up" MMR vaccination on the NHS.

-If you know or suspect your child hasn't been fully immunised, arrange with your GP for them to have a catch-up MMR vaccination.
+If you know or suspect your child has not been fully immunised, arrange with your GP for them to have a catch-up MMR vaccination.

 MMR for women planning pregnancy

-If you're not sure whether you've had two doses of the MMR vaccine, ask your GP practice to check.
+If you're not sure whether you have had 2 doses of the MMR vaccine, ask your GP practice to check.

-You should avoid becoming pregnant for one month after having MMR vaccination.
+You should avoid becoming pregnant for 1 month after having MMR vaccination.